Bas1CUBER/Final-Project/app/README.md

 - The final Random Forest model is saved in `models/rf_model.pkl`.

 ## Deployment
-- Dockerfile included for containerized deployment
-- All static assets served from the `assets/` folder
+All static assets are served from the `assets/` folder.

+To deploy locally:
+1. Install dependencies: `pip install -r requirements.txt`
+2. Run the FastAPI server: `uvicorn server:app --reload`
+3. Open `localhost:8000` in your browser to access the app.

 ## Dataset Source
 This project uses the Student Performance dataset from Kaggle: